-- 4.4 Trustees expect that grants will support the strategic themes of the foundation: - Support for local, grassroots volunteer driven charities and community groups working with older people - Supplying funding and resources to drive connection and purpose for people in later life - Promotion of intergenerational relationships - Community regeneration that enables connection and engages those in later life - 4.5 External applications for support must be made using The McCarthy Stone Charitable Foundation's application process - 4.6 Grant requests which the trustees will not normally support are: - Contributions to general appeals or circulars; - Religious activity which is not for wider public benefit; - Public bodies to carry out their statutory obligations; - Activities which solely support animal welfare; - Activities which have already taken place; - Grant-making by other organisations. - Privately owned and profit-distributing companies or limited partnerships. - 4.7 To ensure the Foundation's resources are used solely to further its charitable objectives, and it can report on the impact of grants, trustees normally expect that all grants will have one to three measurable objectives agreed at the beginning of the funding period as part of the grant offer. - 4.8 The minimum grant in response to an external request is £500.
-There is an upper limit of £7500.
+- 4.4 Trustees expect that grants will normally support one or more of the following outcomes: - The health and wellbeing of older people - Young people facing educational challenges - Urban regeneration - 4.5 External applications for support must be made using The McCarthy Stone Charitable Foundation's application process - 4.6 Grant requests which the trustees will not normally support are: - Contributions to general appeals or circulars; - Religious activity which is not for wider public benefit; - Public bodies to carry out their statutory obligations; - Activities which solely support animal welfare; - Activities which have already taken place; - Grant-making by other organisations. - Privately owned and profit-distributing companies or limited partnerships. - 4.7 To ensure the Foundation's resources are used solely to further its charitable objectives, and it can report on the impact of grants, trustees normally expect that all grants will have one to three measurable objectives agreed at the beginning of the funding period as part of the grant offer. - 4.8 The minimum grant in response to an external request is £500.
+There is no upper limit.